aralroca/aralroca.com/posts/ghaction-devto.md

           git push origin master
 ```

-What it does?
+What does it do?

-- Programs the action on **push to master** and **every day at 17:00** UTC using a cron.
+1. Programs the action on **push to master** and **every day at 17:00** UTC using a cron.
-- Installs dependencies with `yarn install --pure-lockfile`
+1. Installs dependencies with `yarn install --pure-lockfile`
-- Sets environment variable `DEV_TO` using [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+1. Sets environment variable `DEV_TO` using [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 This is required for our script.
-- Runs our script to publish to dev.to
+1. Runs our script to publish to dev.to
-- Commits and pushes to master only when there are changes.
+1. Commits and pushes to master only when there are changes.

 ## Script to publish to dev.to